 As part of the ‘maintaining trust’ section of the guidance, doctors’ responsibilities in situations where ‘things go wrong’ are addressed, with an emphasis on being ‘open and honest with patients’ about what has happened and the likely consequences of it.
 Similarly, it notes their duty to respond to complaints ‘promptly, fully and honestly’ and to ‘not allow a patient’s complaint to adversely affect the care or treatment’ provided.

 Although you won’t have direct responsibility for care as a medical student, you have a duty to inform your supervisor, who will support you to deal with the situation, if ‘you think any aspect of care that you are involved in has gone wrong’.
-A key aspect of the guidance for both doctors and medical students is the need to be honest with patients and offer an apology when things have gone wrong.
+A key aspect of the guidance for doctors and medical students is the need to be honest with patients and offer an apology when things go wrong.

 Within the ‘maintaining trust’ section, the GMC highlights the need to ‘act with honesty and integrity’ and ensure that ‘your conduct justifies your patients’ trust in you and the public’s trust in the profession’.
-Being honest in your communications, both with patients and colleagues, is touched on throughout the guidance, and an important factor in maintaining positive relationships and trust in the medical profession.
+Being honest in your communications, both with patients and colleagues, is touched on throughout the guidance, and is an important factor in maintaining positive relationships and trust in the medical profession.

 ‘Achieving good medical practice: guidance for medical students’ provides further guidance for students interacting with patients, including being honest if you don’t know something and being aware of potential barriers to communication.

 ‘Good medical practice’ also outlines duties relating to maintaining confidentiality when speaking publicly or on social media; with further guidance on social media use in the ‘doctors’ use of social media’ guidance.
 In addition, ‘achieving good practice: guidance for medical students’ provides a ‘dos and don’ts’ guidance on medical students' use of social media.